bbauska/UofM-Intro-HTML5/README.md

 pretty cool.
 I&apos;m going to type in just a little bit of Latin and when I do, it fills it all in for me.

-So, when you use Visual Studio Code, the most important thing is to open it up and use proper naming conventions.
+When you use Visual Studio Code, the most important thing is to open it up and use proper naming conventions.
 If you would like, you can install &quot;Live Server&quot; and then from there we will go and learn how to add multiple files, multiple images, and lots of things that is going to